 An invitation to a palatable journey to the flavors of Mykonos, the Aegean and the whole of Greece, by Michelin awarded Ioannis Parikos and the Semeli.

 Parikos aims to present unique plates with which someone can fall in love.
-Indicatively the menu includes dishes such the slow cooked lamb with celeriac and bulgur from green roasted wheat.
+Indicatively the menu includes dishes such as the slow-cooked lamb with celeriac and bulgur from green roasted wheat.
 This is actually the chef’s favorite as he is partial to lamb.

-A growing number of high end Athenian restaurants move to Mykonos for the summer season, bringing along their “rock star” chefs. “ Any celebrity culinarian must combine experience, diligent work and impeccable gastronomic credentials, if the restaurant that they lead is to flourish.
+A growing number of high-end Athenian restaurants move to Mykonos for the summer season, bringing along their “rock star” chefs. “ Any celebrity culinarian must combine experience, diligent work, and impeccable gastronomic credentials if the restaurant that they lead is to flourish.
 Certainly for a cook to gain recognition, years of hard effort are required.
-Both in terms of education as well as of practicing that knowkledge” Parikos underlines.
+Both in terms of education as well as of practicing that knowledge” Parikos underlines.
 “In a cosmopolitan destination, such as Mykonos, a chef’s prestige plays a marked role in the popularity of the restaurant.
-We shouldn’t forget however that the culinary result must match said reputation, if the restaurant is to be truly successful”, he concludes.
+We shouldn’t forget however that the culinary result must match said reputation if the restaurant is to be truly successful”, he concludes.

-Having time and again proven his talent, ingenuity and creative prowess through a host of palatable collaborations, Ioannis Parikos, this year creates his magic at KRAMA and Thioni of the Semeli.
+Having time and again proven his talent, ingenuity, and creative prowess through a host of palatable collaborations, Ioannis Parikos, this year creates his magic at KRAMA and Thioni of the Semeli.
 Accompanying him in this undertaking is another gifted chef, Yiannis Kotzias.
-Yet apart from their remarkable culinary creations, the other forte of the Semeli’s restaurants is their one of a kind atmosphere: Imagine sophisticated cocktail party meets romantic dinner, with surprise shows and music lives added to the mix.
-Think of an all senses experience, in absolute synch with the island’s energy: Distinct, unique, exciting and impossible to forget.
+Yet apart from their remarkable culinary creations, the other forte of the Semeli’s restaurants is their one-of-a-kind atmosphere: Imagine a sophisticated cocktail party meets a romantic dinner, with surprise shows and music lives added to the mix.
+Think of an all senses experience, in absolute synch with the island’s energy: Distinct, unique, exciting, and impossible to forget.